l3af-project/l3af-arch/discussions/secure_web_api.md

 ## Token-based authentication

 In this approach OAuth2 token used for authenticating the client.
-Here, client should acquire token from the identity management service.
+Here, clients should acquire tokens from the identity management service.
 Every request will have a metadata component which carries the token.
 L3AFD will verify the token with the configured identity management service and if the token is valid it will then accept the request.